riverKanies/bitcoin-uri-ffi/bitcoin-uri-ffi-overview.md

 # bitcoin-uri-ffi overview

+## Motivation + Plan

+Although payjoin-ffi depends on bitcoin_uri, it doesn’t export generic bitcoin_uri functions; it’s payjoin specific.
+We want to generalize it, then have payjoin-ffi depend on and re-export bitcoin-ffi.
+We want to get wallet developers using bitcoin-uri(-ffi) early and then it's easy to add payjoin later.

+so:

 We want to make a bindings library suite to parse and serialize bitcoin URIs based on bitcoin_uri:

 See https://github.com/payjoin/bitcoin_uri for the core crate.